|

 visitors year round, including over a hundred daily quail

-Ashy Rufous-crowned sparrow.
-Squirrels, jack rabbits, coyote
+California Gnatcatcher.
+Squirrels, chipmunks, jack rabbits, coyote

 and even an occasional bobcat frequent the yard.